 The End Point Assessment requires apprentices to demonstrate they have achieved the standard.

 Before the learner is ready to undertake the End Point Assessment by their employer and learning provider, they are required to Achieve the Level 5 Diploma for Assistant Practitioners in Healthcare

 - Complete all 15 units of the Care Certificate

 - Achieve Level 2 maths and English Functional Skills

 - Complete a reflective journal.
 The apprentice reflects on their knowledge and skills development as well as their approach to the workplace (the values and behaviours)

-The purpose of the end point assessment is to test (in a synoptic way) the skills, knowledge and behaviours of the apprentice as set out in the apprenticeship standard.
+The purpose of the End Point Assessment is to test (in a synoptic way) the Skills, Knowledge and Behaviours of the learner as set out in the apprenticeship standard

 How long will it take to complete?

 The qualification usually takes around 18-24 months however it is possible to complete earlier depending on existing achievement and individual circumstance, this can be discussed with the Tutor.

 Units can also be used for continuing professional development in the learner’s chosen field.